PedroFellipeAntunes/halftone-java/README.md

 4. **CMYK/RGB Processing (Optional)**
    - When CMYK/RGB mode is enabled, repeat steps 1–3 for each channel using fixed angles (e.g., CMYK(15°, 75°, 0°, 45°) or RGB(0º, 60º, 120º).
-   - Finally, blend all channels using a multiply operation to obtain the full-color halftone result.
+   - Finally, blend all channels using a multiply/screen operation to obtain the full-color halftone result.

 ---